Harry Connick Jr.: Personal life

-Connick was arrested by the Port Authority Police in December 1992 and charged with having a 9 mm pistol in his possession at JFK International Airport.
-After spending a day in jail, he agreed to make a public-service television commercial warning against breaking gun laws.
-The court agreed to drop all charges if Connick stayed out of trouble for six months.
+In December 1992, Connick was arrested by New York's Port Authority Police and charged with possessing a 9 mm pistol at JFK International Airport.
+After spending the day in jail, he agreed to make a public service television commercial warning against carrying a pistol in New York City without a license.
+The court agreed to drop all charges if he stayed out of trouble for six months.